sinahatami/cv-final-project/README.md

 ```
 ## 📂 Dataset: SIPaKMeD

-The dataset comprises **4,049 isolated images** of cervical cells, meticulously categorized into
+The dataset comprises **4,049 isolated images** of cells, meticulously categorized into

 ```
 Category Description